TheMouseHouse/svgpackager/README.md

 --output      Will output the defined file.
 [Options: all | json | css]  [Default: all] --base64      Will encode SVG content to Base64 --debug       Dry run.
 Outputs data to console without saving files.
+--silent      No output will be logged to console.
 ```

 Usage - Stand alone